Physics and Respiratory Care

 Dialectical Journal: Journal articles will be assigned throughout the semester that the student will be asked to review and provide feedback in the format of a dialectical journal.
 A dialectical journal is a double-entry note taking system that helps one to read critically and encourages the habit of reflective questioning.

 Supplemental Assignments: Quizzes, homework assignments and projects will be assigned throughout the semester as needed to reinforce concepts introduced in the classroom.

-Semester Examinations and the Final Examination: In-class tests that will consist of definitions, multiple choice, true/false, fill-in-the-blank, short answer, or essay type questions.
+Semester Examinations and the Final Examination: In-class s that will consist of definitions, multiple choice, true/false, fill-in-the-blank, short answer, or essay type questions.

 MISSED HOMEWORK/EXAM POLICY

 Each student should make every effort to ensure that all assignments are submitted in a timely fashion.
 A 10% reduction will be taken for each day after the scheduled due date for the assignment.
 If a student is going to miss an examination, it is the student’s responsibility to contact the instructor prior to the exam to arrange with the instructor to make up the missed exam.
 A 15% reduction will be taken for each day (weekends and holidays included) after the scheduled exam date.
 The professor reserves the right to make unscheduled exams essay in nature and considerably more challenging.

 APPROXIMATE GRADING SCALE

 A minimum grade of 75 (C) is required in all respiratory courses.
 Failure to attain a minimum grade of C will prevent the student from progressing in the program.